 Wooden Toys Are Always Safe

-While generally safer than plastic, not all wooden toys for toddlers are created equally.
-It's crucial to research and choose wisely.
+While generally safer than plastic, not all wooden toys are equal in quality or safety.
+Careful selection is important.

 They Require Excessive Maintenance